sahajunior/My-Team-Page/README.md

 Introducing Project:

-- Here you can see the <a href="https://{brave-northcutt-c075b5.netlify.app/}">Demo</a>
+- Here you can see the Demo.
 - It was a fantastic experience to work with e subtle web page.
-- I have earned the knowledge of css markup.
-For once I couldn't figure out how to set the #Role perfectly.
+- I have earned the knowledge of CSS markup.
+For once, I couldn't figure out how to set the #Role perfectly.
 Then, I have discovered the 'writing-mode: vertical-rl;' property.

 ### Built With